 Rollovers happen when a car hits an obstacle in the road, tips to the side, and eventually rolls over and flips.
 Cars that have a higher center of gravity and a narrower wheel track, such as SUVs, are more easily thrown off balance and are more likely to roll over.
-Even though SUVs are often considered good cars for off-roading, where there are lots of obstacles, they tend to lack safety features to protect against a rollover and a devastating injury.
+Even though SUVs are often considered good cars for off-roading, where there are lots of obstacles, they tend to lack safety features to protect against an SUV rollover accident and a devastating injury.
 Many fatal traffic accidents are single-car crashes that involve an SUV.
-If you have been hurt or lost a loved one in a Los Angeles rollover crash involving an SUV, the car accident attorneys at Sharifi Firm can guide you through the process of exploring your options and potentially seeking compensation.Pursuing Damages after an SUV Rollover Accident
+If you have been hurt or lost a loved one in a rollover crash involving an SUV, the Los Angeles car accident attorneys at Sharifi Firm can guide you through the process of exploring your options and potentially seeking compensation.Pursuing Damages after an SUV Rollover Accident

 Serious injuries involving the brain, head, neck, and spine are common when an SUV rolls over.
 Since overturned vehicles are more likely to catch fire, burn injuries are also common.
 If the rollover was caused by a design defect, an accident victim may be able to file a product liability case against the SUV manufacturer.

 Manufacturers, wholesalers, and dealers must make sure that their SUVs are safe and do not present an unreasonable risk of harm to the public.
 A court may find a defendant liable under one or more of three possible product liability theories: strict liability, negligence, or breach of warranty.
 The types of defects that may be alleged include manufacturing defects, design defects, and failures to warn (marketing defects).
-It is usually necessary to retain experts and investigate what caused the rollover.
+It is usually necessary for an attorney to retain experts and investigate what caused the rollover.